MicrosoftEdge/MSEdgeExplainers/EditContext/dev-design.md

 1. WidgetInputHandlerImpl: Receives the IME messages in the IO thread and posts it to the main thread of the renderer process.
 2. It is then received by the RenderWidget that sends it to the WebInputMethodControllerImpl to decide which component should handle the IME event and fire the corresponding JS event.
 3. WebInputMethodControllerImpl routes the IME events to the EditContext if there is an EditContext in focus, else it calls the InputMethodController APIs if the focused node is editable.
 4. InputMethodController: A final class that is created using LocalFrame.
-This class has APIs to interact with DOM, selection controllers, “visible” range in the plain text view of the DOM etc. It also facilitates composition that is platform agnostic.
+This class has APIs to interact with DOM, selection controllers, “visible” range in the plain text view of the DOM, Editor etc. It also facilitates composition that is platform agnostic.
 It uses generic structure to represent the range of the selection, composed text (ImeTextSpan) etc.
 5. If EditContext is in focus, then it updates the internal states and fires the corresponding events to JS.

 ### EditContext: